intel/llvm/sycl/doc/design/OffloadDesign.md

 The updated offloading model will integrate the Ahead of Time (AOT) compilation behaviors into the clang-linker-wrapper.
-The actions will typically take place after the device link and post link steps.
+The actions will typically take place after the device link, post link, and LLVM-IR to SPIR-V translation steps.

 Regardless of the AOT target, the flow is similar, only modifying the offline compiler that is used to create the target device image.
 It is expected that